mimoduo/Stamp/README.md

 **Jade** as an HTML compiler

 Jade was chosen for Stamp because it provides a level of inheritance perfect for sharing markup and characteristics between several templates.

+**Postcss** as a CSS post processor

+Postcss was chosen for Stamp because it can serve as a simple, yet flexible, tool that will evolve with the needs of each individual template.

 ##Hierarchical Structure